zaproxy/zap-api-docs/source/includes/attack.md

 View the [advanced section](#passive-scan-settings) to know how to configure additional parameters of Passive Scan.

-##Using Active Scan
+## Using Active Scan

 Active scanning attempts to find potential vulnerabilities by using known attacks against the selected targets.
 Active scanning is an attack on those targets.
-You should **NOT** use it on web applications that you do not own.
+You should **NOT** use it on applications that you do not own.

 ### Start Active Scanner